 Taking these numbers and guesstimating a total Middletown community of 2500 students, faculty and staff members (and including community patrons), here's what can be said about the average person on campus.
 She:

-- checks three items out from the library in a year (reserves and local/MU/OhioLINK collection items)
+- checks nearly three items out from the library in a year (reserves and local/MU/OhioLINK collection items)

 - accesses the library web site seven times per year.

-- participates in a library instruction session just less than once per year (if she is a student).
+- participates in a library instruction session or an embedded librarian course once per year (if she is a student).

 Thanks to everyone for making the library and its resources a vital part of your academic lives!